yiptool/yip/README_UI.md

   * `button`: a clickable element with a background, optional icon and/or optional title.
   * `textfield`: a text input field.
   * `spinner`: a spinner widget.
+  * `tableview`: a view that shows items in a vertically scrolling list.
   * `webview`: a browser view.

 The following attributes are available for all widgets and groups: